realliyifei/mac-karabiner-media-control-by-hyperkey/README.md

 - Copy the json file to **~/.config/karabiner/assets/complex_modifications**

 - Enable rule in the complex modifictaions tag in Karabiner, see the [guide](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/)

+## Limitations

+Each implementation will cause several weird strings in clipboard and thus mess up the clipboard history.
+If you always need to refer to the clipboard history, this script doesn't suit your need.